Peashooter101/CSULB_CECS-328/README.md

 Return an integer list that defines a path around the grid that produces the highest score.

+This problem was intended to be solved with the All Points Shortest Path algorithm.
+This problem was solved using Dynamic Programming.

 ## PA4: Dominos

 You are given a set of dominos and the following rules: